American Airlines: AAdvantage

 AAdvantage is the frequent flyer program for American Airlines.
 It was launched on May 1, 1981, and remains the largest frequent flyer program, with over 115 million members as of 2021.
 Miles accumulated in the program allow members to redeem tickets, upgrade service class, or obtain free or discounted car rentals, hotel stays, merchandise, or other products and services through partners.
 The most active members, based on the accumulation of Loyalty Points with American Airlines, are designated AAdvantage Gold, AAdvantage Platinum, AAdvantage Platinum Pro, and AAdvantage Executive Platinum elite members, with privileges such as separate check-in, priority upgrade, and standby processing, or free upgrades.
 AAdvantage status corresponds with Oneworld status levels allowing elites to receive reciprocal benefits from American's Oneworld partner airlines.

 AAdvantage co-branded credit cards are also available and offer other benefits.
-The cards are issued by CitiCards, a subsidiary of Citigroup, Barclaycard, and Bilt card in the United States, by several banks including Butterfield Bank and Scotiabank in the Caribbean, and by Banco Santander in Brazil.
+Currently cards are issued by CitiCards, a subsidiary of Citigroup in the United States, by several banks including Butterfield Bank and Scotiabank in the Caribbean, and by Banco Santander in Brazil.
 In December 2024, it was announced that American would be cutting ties with Barclays and would instead be rolling members into its partnership with Citigroup starting in 2026.

 AAdvantage allows one-way redemption, starting at 7,500 miles.

 Admirals Club

-The Admirals Club was conceived by AA president C.R.
+The Admirals Club was created by AA president C.R.
 Smith as a marketing promotion shortly after he was made an honorary Texas Ranger.
-Inspired by the Kentucky colonels and other honorary title designations, Smith decided to make particularly valued passengers "admirals" of the "Flagship fleet" (AA called its aircraft "Flagships" at the time).
-The list of admirals included many celebrities, politicians, and other VIPs, as well as more "ordinary" customers who had been particularly loyal to the airline.
+Inspired by honorary titles like the Kentucky colonels, Smith designated high value passengers as "admirals" of the "Flagship fleet," which was AA's branding term for its aircraft at the time.
+The list of admirals included celebrities, politicians, VIPs, and frequent customers.

-There was no physical Admirals Club until shortly after the opening of LaGuardia Airport.
-During the airport's construction, New York Mayor Fiorello LaGuardia had an upper-level lounge for press conferences and business meetings.
-At one such press conference, he noted that the entire terminal was being offered for lease to airline tenants; after a reporter asked whether the lounge would be leased as well, LaGuardia replied that it would, and a vice president of AA immediately offered to lease the premises.
-The airline then procured a liquor license and began operating the lounge as the "Admirals Club" in 1939.
+The first physical Admiral's Club opened shortly after the debut of LaGuardia Airport, then known as New York Municipal Airport.
+During construction, New York Mayor Fiorello LaGuardia had an upper-level lounge for press conferences and business meetings.
+When a reporter asked if that specific space would be leased along with the rest of the terminal, LaGuardia confirmed it would, and an AA executive immediately offered to rent it.
+The airline secured a liquor license and opened the space as the Admirals Club in 1939.

-The second Admirals Club opened at Washington National Airport.
-Because it was illegal to sell alcohol in Virginia at the time, the club contained refrigerators for the use of its members so they could store their liquor at the airport.
-For many years, membership in the Admirals Club (and most other airline lounges) was by the airline's invitation.
+A second location opened at Washington National Airport.
+Because it was illegal to sell alcohol in Virginia at the time, the club provided refrigerators for members to store their own liquor.
+For many years, membership in the Admirals Club and most other airline lounges was strictly by invitation.
 After a passenger sued for discrimination, the club switched to a paid membership program in 1974.